 - Take steps to remedy the situation

 - Graciously thank the customer for their feedback

-One of the biggest factors of responding to negative reviews is to update your response with the status of a resolution.
-Whether you are attempting to resolve or the situation has been resolved, you should include a scannable recap of the status.
+One of the biggest factors in responding to negative reviews is updating your response with the resolution status.
+You should include a scannable status recap, whether you are attempting to resolve or the situation has been resolved.

 Below is the full visual from Housecall Pro with templates for responding to negative reviews.
 This piece covers the anatomy of the perfect response to a negative review, including all the bullets listed above.